pepkit/pepspec/docs/citations.md

 # How to cite PEPkit

 Thanks for citing us!
-If you use the PEP tools, or concepts in your research, here are papers you can cite.
+If you use the PEP tools, or concepts in your research, please cite us!

 | If you use... | Please cite ... |
 |---------------|-----------------|